 - Add the brown sugar and cider vinegar and cook down until the liquid is reduced and syrupy.

 - Add the pineapple, jalapeño, ginger, coriander, mustard seed and crushed red pepper flakes and simmer until the pineapple has softened, the spices are well blended and the liquid has almost evaporated.

 - Add the rum and simmer for an additional 2 minutes.
 Remove from heat and let cool to room temperature.

 I add a few tablespoons of golden rum to this pineapple chutney recipe to smooth out the vinegar bite.
-It mellows the flavors and I’m of the opinion that “what grows together, goes together”.
+It mellows the flavors, and I think that “what grows together, goes together.”
 Pineapples are generally grown in the same tropical climates as sugar cane (used for making rum).
 A few tablespoons of a mid-range, drinkable golden rum is perfect here.
 Save your Rhum Agricole for sipping.

 Yes.
 Most of it should cook off in the last two minutes of simmering.

 No. In fact you won’t notice the rum so much as how it softens the flavors in the recipe.
 If you taste the pineapple chutney before adding the rum and again after, it’s not quite as acidic.